A2osX/A2osX/.Docs/TERM.md

 |Esc[0c 	|Identify what terminal type (another)| 	DA||
 |Esc[?1;Value0c 	|Response: terminal type code n |	DA  ||
 |Escc 	|Reset terminal to initial state| 	RIS  |OK|

+## License
+A2osX is licensed under the GNU General Pulic License.

+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+The full A2osX license can be found **[Here](../LICENSE)**.

+## Copyright

+Copyright 2015 - 2019, Remy Gibert and the A2osX contributors.